 The APPI generally entitles an individual to demand a personal information-handling business operator to disclose the retained personal information that can identify him/her.
-Thus, an employee has the right to know what kind of personal information is held by the employer, unless there is a reason for the employer not to disclose the retained personal information.
+Thus, an employee has the right to know what kind of personal information is held by the employer, unless there is a reason (the list of which are stipulated in the APPI) for the employer not to disclose the retained personal information.